Use Slack To Build a Culture of Communication, Collaboration, and Foster Great Team Relationships

 Want to learn more about Positive Alacrity and start experiencing the benefits in your life and business?
 Check out our free 21-Day Positive Alacrity Challenge here!

-We suggest saving the following types of discussions for an in-person or video chat:
+We suggest saving the following types of discussions for an in-person or private video chat: